garrettmflynn/escode/libraries/escompose/README.md

 ### Creating Components from Functions
-A function can be passed directly as a Component, which simply makes it listenable:
+A function can be passed directly as a Component, which wraps it as the `default` function of a new component:
 ```js
 const esc = (input) => console.log(input)
 const component = escompose.create(esc, {__parent: document.body})
 component.default()
 ```

+If you're looking to listen to a function, you can simply add it as a property _inside_ a valid ES Component object.

 ### Applying Components to DOM Element
 Elements can be passed to apply Components to existing DOM elements: